All plants Plant Finder Plant Bundles Gifts Specialty Plants

 Dracaenas are excellent at purifying air.
 Not only does the plant produce a lot of oxygen, but it also removes harmful substances such as benzene from the air.

-The Dracaena is not toxic.
-However, the leaves can cause stomach irritation in animals if eaten, so watch out with pets.
+The Dracaena is mildly toxic.
+The leaves can cause stomach irritation and possibly vomiting in animals if eaten, so watch out with pets.